313: Money and Banking

 In free banking, no central bank (such as the Federal Reserve System [“the Fed”] in the U.S.) would have a monopoly on issuing money.
 Instead, private, competing banks would supply money when and if they saw fit to do so, assuming, of course, that they could get customers to accept the money they issue.
 Members of the public would be free to choose the notes offered by different banks just as they are free to choose the checking and savings accounts offered by different banks now.
 In free banking, then, there would be no such thing as monetary policy: no central bank would manage the money supply.
 Instead the money supply would be determined by market forces at work on the banks that choose to supply money.
 Because in free banking there would be no monetary authority conducting monetary policy, interest rates, which now receive so much attention from the officers of the Fed, would be beyond bureaucratic influence; they would be determined by market forces.
 Whether this would be a good or a bad thing I am honestly not sure.
 We'll discuss it.

-Free banking’s surprising and radical recommendations have persuasive bases in both theory and historical experience, as we shall see.
+Free banking’s surprising and radical (to today’s audience) recommendations have persuasive bases in both theory and historical experience, as we shall see.

 The purpose of the course is not to promote free banking, however.
 Rather we will use the strong contrasts between free banking and government-controlled banking to illuminate the basic principles and issues in money and banking.
 In broad terms, the goal of the course is to help students learn these basic principles and issues so well that they can thereafter understand and participate intelligently in discussions of money and banking matters, including monetary history, monetary policy, banking regulation, interest rates, inflation and deflation.
 There is always plenty to learn about money and banking; the goal of the course is to give students a sound framework on which to build their continued learning.

 Within this high-level goal of the course are more specific goals.
 We will seek to understand the evolution of money from barter, and money’s essential role in economic order and economic progress.
 We will examine the evolution of banking institutions such as banknotes, checking, and clearinghouses, and study the essential role of the interest rate in coordinating saving and investing.
 We will examine some episodes of banking history in the U.S., giving particular attention to restrictions on freedom in banking and their consequences.
 We will look closely at the theory and practice of central banking today, including the details of how the Fed manages the money supply and how it may respond to the political pressures it feels.
 To emphasize the importance of monetary stability, we will examine the consequences of the two kinds of monetary instability, deflation and inflation.
-We will close by studying the role of the Fed and banking regulation in the housing boom and bust and the Great Recession of 2008, and considering how things might have been different under free banking.
+I still have not decided how we will end the course, maybe with a close look at Bitcoin and its prospects for success, and implications for the world’s moneys if it does succeed.
+Final assignments are to be determined.

 Again, the overarching goal is for students to understand the fundamentals well enough to make their own well-informed judgments about banking regimes and policies.

 Online logistics: We will make regular use of Blackboard, a web-based system for facilitating academic course delivery.
-In particular, on Blackboard I will post announcements, notes on the reading, paper assignments, and additional reading assignments.
+In particular, on Blackboard I will post notes on the reading, paper assignments, and additional reading assignments.
 The university software should enroll students automatically in a Blackboard site for every course; please check that it actually has enrolled you in the Blackboard site for this course, read my "Announcements" and explore the system.
 Note that in "Student Tools" there is a student manual that describes the system.
-Check "Announcements" frequently throughout the term for additional web-based reading assignments, schedule adjustments, etc.

 Please check the accuracy of your email address on Blackboard by sending a test message to yourself from within the Blackboard system: if you can reach yourself that way, then I can reach you; if you can't, then correct your email address on Blackboard and try again.

 This syllabus is posted online.
 You will find it in the Course Information section of our Blackboard site and at my website.
 Any changes to this syllabus, once the term begins, will be posted online rather than handed out on paper.
-Accordingly, it is your responsibility to watch the Announcements on the course Blackboard site for any schedule or assignment changes.
+Accordingly, it is your responsibility to watch the Announcements on the course Facebook group page for any schedule or assignment changes.

 The grading scale is as follows: